WaRtr0/francinette-image/README.md

 Use `francinette` or `paco` inside a project folder to run it.

-Here is a small installer which allows you to finally install francinette on an **Ubuntu PC** present in a **cluster of 42** without access to `sudo`.
-I would like to point out that I am not the creator of the francinette!
+Here is a small installer which allows you to finally install [Francinette](https://github.com/xicodomingues/francinette/tree/master) on an **Ubuntu PC** present in a **cluster of 42** without access to `sudo`.
+I would like to point out that I am not the creator of the [Francinette](https://github.com/xicodomingues/francinette/tree/master)!
 This is just a script that makes installation easier.
 Thanks to [xicodomingues](https://github.com/xicodomingues).

 How does the installer work?
-It will simply use `Docker` which will allow you to create a second Ubuntu in a virtualized space which will automatically install virtualized Francinette with all rights to this space.
-Then your `$HOME` space will be interconnected with that of the `docker container`, the latter will be able to receive external executions which will interact on your volume and therefore execute the francinette.
+It will simply use `Docker` which will allow you to create a second Ubuntu in a virtualized space which will automatically install virtualized [Francinette](https://github.com/xicodomingues/francinette/tree/master) with all rights to this space.
+Then your `$HOME` space will be interconnected with that of the `docker container`, the latter will be able to receive external executions which will interact on your volume and therefore execute the [Francinette](https://github.com/xicodomingues/francinette/tree/master).

 ## INSTALLATION: